The Permit Center is Moving

-Please note - a residential gas riser diagram is still required for new residential homes and accessory structures.
+- Please note - a residential gas riser diagram is still required for new residential homes and accessory structures.
 Furthermore, there is no change in the plan review requirements for commercial fuel gas permits – a fuel gas riser diagram is required.

-- Tell us how we are doing!
+Tell us how we are doing!
 As we make improvements to assist our customers with the permitting process, your feedback is important to us.
 Please fill out our Customer Service Survey and let us know what we can do to improve the permitting experience.